camillelamy/explainers/coop_reporting.md

 If both checks require a browsing context group switch, we send a violation report for *browsing context group switch due to navigating away from the page with COOP reporting*.

+### Report blocked accesses to other windows by the COOP page

+The next step in reporting is to add reporting of accesses to other windows made by the COOP page that were blocked because COOP triggered a browsing context group switch.
+Similarly, in report-only mode, we should report accesses the page makes to other windows that would be blocked if COOP were enforced.

+To identify when to send these reports, we need to add a set *browsingContextsToNotifyOfAccess* to top-level **BrowsingContext**.
+It will contain pairs of *BrowsingContexts* and a boolean *reportOnly*.

+Then we modify the **obtain a new browsing context** step defined in COOP (this step happens when COOP triggers a Browsing Context Group switch):
+1. When the navigation's **cross-origin opener policy** has a *reporting endpoint* and *browsingContext* (the current browsing context) has an opener, we create *newBrowsingContext* with that opener and mark the opener as closed.
+We add *newBrowsingContext* to the opener's set of *browsingContextsToNotifyOfAccess*.
+2. For all top-level **browsing contexts** in *browsingContext*'s *browsingContextGroup* we check if their **cross-origin opener policy** has a *reporting endpoint*.
+We add all those who do to *browsingContext*'s set of *browsingContextsToNotifyOfAccess*.
+3. If *browsingContext*'s set of *browsingContextsToNotifyOfAccess* is not empty, instead of discarding it we only discard its document.

+Step 1 above allows us to capture the COOP page's accesses to its opener.
+Step 2 and 3 allows to capture the COOP page's accesses to windows it opened but that were placed in another *browsing context group*.
+Note that the marking happens when the other window navigates.

+In report-only mode, we only check if a browsing context group switch would have happened if we enforced COOP.
+When this is the case:

+1. If the navigation COOP has a *report only reporting endpoint*, add *browsing context* to its opener set of *browsingContextsToNotifyOfAccess*.
+2. Add all top-level **browsing contexts** in the **browsing context group** that have a COOP *report-only reporting endpoint* to *browsingContext*'s set of *browsingContextsToNotifyOfAccess*.

+After loading the page with COOP reporting, when the new browsing context navigates to another page that is cross-origin or no longer has the same COOP (including reporting), we remove it from the set of
+*browsingContextsToNotifyOfAccess* in all top-level browsing contexts.
+For each browsing context, if its set of *browsingContextsToNotifyOfAccess* becomes empty and it had been kept in step 3 above, we now discard it entirely.

+>  Keeping the browsing context in the set of accesses to notify when
+>  navigating to a same-origin page with the same COOP allows to report issues
+>  when the first page of a site triggers the browsing context group switch,
+>  but the blocked access happens only on the second page of the site.

+From there, we modify **WindowProxy**'s property access.
+When trying to access a property on **WindowProxy**, we will check if the enviroment's *top-level browsing context* is inside the **WindowProxy**'s *top level browsing context*'s set of *browsingContextsToNotifyOfAccess*.
+If it is, and the environment is same origin with its *top-level browsing context*, then we inform the environment *top-level document* that one acess to the **WindowProxy** was blocked.

+> The same-origin check on the environment is there to not report accesses to other windows coming from cross-origin iframes.

+The document should then report a **blocked access from the COOP page to another window**.
+To do that, we generate a report for the COOP document URL, the current environment and the following body:

+- *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
+- *effective policy*: the *value* or *report only value* of the COOP page
+- *blocked window uri*: either the **opener document URL for reporting** or the **openee document URL for reporting**, as defined in the **Safe URLs for reporting** section
+- *violation*: "access-from-coop-page"
+- *source file*, *lineno*, *colno*: if the user agent is currently executing script and can extract a source file's URL, line number and column number from the global object, set those accordingly.